d3/d3/docs/d3-color.md

 d3.color("steelblue").formatHex8() // "#4682b4ff"
 ```

-[Source](https://github.com/d3/d3-color/blob/main/src/color.js) · Returns a hexadecimal string representing this color in RGBA space, such as `#f7eaba90`.
+[Source](https://github.com/d3/d3-color/blob/main/src/color.js) · Returns a hexadecimal string representing this color in RGBA space, such as <ColorSpan :color="d3.rgb('steelblue').copy({opacity: 0.8})" format="hex8" />.
 If this color is not displayable, a suitable displayable color is returned instead.
 For example, RGB channel values greater than 255 are clamped to 255.

 ## *color*.formatHsl() {#color_formatHsl}